rudolf1/brencher/AI.md

     Environment
     - Name of environment
     - Configuration of environment.
 Editable json object

+UI Communicates with server using ktor http client with class based mapping.

 Usecases:
 1. User can add or remove branches to Release.